Experience service outside the U.S.

-This summer, our group of 13 students will immerse themselves in a powerful learning and service experience that will take you from the Amazon rainforest to the high Andes.
+In summer 2018, immerse yourself in a powerful learning and service experience that will take you from the Amazon rainforest to the high Andes.

 In the rainforest, we’ll serve with ARCAmazon, which aims to conserve and protect the Amazon by promoting balance between people and nature.
 Projects may include environmental education, maintaining ARCA's education center, preserving the rainforest through patrolling their conservation area, and other community development projects.

 In the Andes’ Sacred Valley, we’ll partner with Llipin Yahuar, which focuses on empowering high Andean communities with vulnerable populations through health, education, and nutrition programs, specifically focused on women and children.
 Projects may include community development work, and native tree reforestation to restore habitats and increase water resources.

 May 22: Arrival in Lima, Flight to Puerto Maldonado

 May 23-30: Service work with ARCAmazon (Amazon Rainforest)

 May 31: Return to Puerto Maldonado, Flight to Cusco

 June 1: Cusco

 June 2-3: Machu Picchu